NicCarp11/HEEPsilon/README.md

 📄 [An Open-Hardware Coarse-Grained Reconfigurable Array for Edge Computing](https://dl.acm.org/doi/10.1145/3587135.3591437).

 As an X-HEEP spinoff, HEEPsilon keeps all X-HEEP functionalities, from RTL simulation on Verilator, VCS and Questasim to implementation on the [PYNQ-Z2 FPGA](https://www.xilinx.com/support/university/xup-boards/XUPPYNQ-Z2.html).
-Our cousin HEEPocrates was recently taped-out in TSMC 65nm process and is currently undertaking tests successfully.

-In addition to all the tools available for X-HEEP, HEEPsilon is building a toolchain to simplify the C-code→CGRA process.

 ---